IstvanGercsak/BudgetCalculator-ThirdMileStoneProject/Readme.md

         - Sub group item
     - Delete:
         - Group item
+        - There is an existing year-month-group combination exist under the username
         - Sub group item
 - As a user I want see the Incomes in green
 - As a user I want see the Expenses in red
 - As a user I want see the Zero balance in blank
 - As a user I want to see my currency
+- As a user I want to see my chart

 #### Database